How Do We Make It Work?

 First, when we were first getting started we wanted to develop real and lasting farm partnerships.
 Many restaurants go out to farmers looking to order several hundred pounds of sirloin steaks on a monthly basis, and are even willing to pay a high price and make a big commitment.
 But farmers that are experts at growing perennial pastures generally don’t also have inventory management, logistics, and customer service as a primary area of interest or expertise – making this type of order a red herring of sorts…one that creates lots of intractable problems for the farmer: What to do with all of the shanks?
 Ground beef?
 How to deliver the product and ensure it stays cold?

 Lastly, our model works because of our amazing membership base.
-The predictability of our share program (combined with some solid forecasting!) allow us to project out demand on a rolling 6-month basis and then coordinate what we anticipate our needs to be with our farms and processors.
+The predictability of our whole animal program (combined with some solid forecasting!) allow us to project out demand on a rolling 18-month basis and then coordinate what we anticipate our needs to be with our farms and processors.
 Our hope is that by connecting communities – our member base to our farm partners – we can create a more stable system of planning and pricing that promotes the long-term viability and financial sustainability of our farms.

 Related Posts